Clef: Treble clef

 The only G-clef still in use is the treble clef, with the G-clef placed on the second line.
 This is the most common clef in use and is generally the first clef learned by music students.
 For this reason, the terms "G-clef" and "treble clef" are often seen as synonymous.
 The treble clef was historically used to mark a treble, or pre-pubescent, voice part.

 Instruments that use the treble clef include violin, flute, oboe, cor anglais, all clarinets, all saxophones, horn, trumpet, cornet, vibraphone, xylophone, mandolin, recorder, bagpipe and guitar.
 Euphonium and baritone horn are sometimes treated as transposing instruments, using the treble clef and sounding a major ninth lower, and are sometimes treated as concert-pitch instruments, using bass clef.
-The treble clef is also the upper stave of the grand stave used for harp and keyboard instruments.
+The treble clef is also the upper staff of the grand staff used for harp and keyboard instruments.
 Most high parts for bass-clef instruments (e.g. cello, double bass, bassoon, and trombone) are written in the tenor clef, but very high pitches may be notated in the treble clef.
 The viola also may use the treble clef for very high notes.
 The treble clef is used for the soprano, mezzo-soprano, alto, contralto and tenor voices.
 Tenor voice parts sound an octave lower and are often written using an octave clef (see below) or a double-treble clef.

 French violin clef†

 A G-clef placed on the first line is called the French clef, or French violin clef.
-This clef was used in the seventeenth and eighteenth centuries in France for violin music and flute music.
+It was used in France in the seventeenth and eighteenth centuries for violin music and flute music.
+It places the notes in the same staff positions as the bass clef, but two octaves higher.

 F-clefs

 Baritone clef†

 When the F-clef is placed on the third line, it is called the baritone clef.
 Baritone clef was used for the left hand of keyboard music (particularly in France; see Bauyn manuscript) and for baritone parts in vocal music.
-A C-clef on the fifth line creates a staff with identical notes to the baritone clef but this variant is rare. (see below).
+A C-clef on the fifth line creates a staff with identical notes to the baritone clef, but this variant is rare.